-The event focused on collaborative learning on important questions relating to ensuring fairness in the transition to decarbonised energy and housing systems.
-It brought together people with a shared interest in energy, housing and fairness working in different sectors and across Europe, including high-profile speakers from research, Government, European institutions, and consumer organisations.
+The event was aimed at researchers, practitioners and policymakers and was advertised as an interactive, two-day knowledge exchange workshop, focussing on collaborative learning around important questions relating to fairness in the transition to decarbonised energy and housing systems.
+It brought together people with a shared interest in energy, housing and fairness working in different sectors internationally and included high-profile speakers from research, Government, European institutions, and consumer organisations.
+The event comprised four plenaries and six panel sessions, each comprising six or seven 10-minute presentations (available to view online in advance) and a chaired panel discussion including questions from the online audience.